StockNews.com Initiates Coverage on Air Industries Group (NYSEAMERICAN:AIRI)

-Research analysts at StockNews.com began coverage on shares of Air Industries Group (NYSEAMERICAN:AIRI – Get Rating) in a report released on Sunday.
-The brokerage set a “hold” rating on the aerospace company’s stock.
+Stock analysts at StockNews.com started coverage on shares of Air Industries Group (NYSEAMERICAN:AIRI – Get Rating) in a note issued to investors on Monday.
+The firm set a “hold” rating on the aerospace company’s stock.

 A hedge fund recently raised its stake in Air Industries Group stock.
-Virtu Financial LLC grew its holdings in shares of Air Industries Group (NYSEAMERICAN:AIRI – Get Rating) by 55.9% in the 1st quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
-The fund owned 47,963 shares of the aerospace company’s stock after purchasing an additional 17,202 shares during the period.
-Virtu Financial LLC owned approximately 0.15% of Air Industries Group worth $40,000 at the end of the most recent quarter.
-14.52% of the stock is currently owned by institutional investors.
+Virtu Financial LLC lifted its position in Air Industries Group (NYSEAMERICAN:AIRI – Get Rating) by 71.3% during the second quarter, according to its most recent 13F filing with the SEC.
+The institutional investor owned 82,173 shares of the aerospace company’s stock after buying an additional 34,210 shares during the period.
+Virtu Financial LLC owned approximately 0.25% of Air Industries Group worth $58,000 at the end of the most recent reporting period.
+Institutional investors own 14.52% of the company’s stock.

 Air Industries Group is an integrated tier 1 manufacturer of precision assemblies and components for mission-critical aerospace and defense applications and is a prime contractor to the U.S. Department of Defense.
 The company is regarded for its expertise in manufacturing parts and assemblies that are vital for flight safety and performance, including landing gear, arresting gear, engine mounts, flight controls, and jet engine components.